F-Bafti/F-Bafti.github.io/_posts/2025-08-04-Build-Your-Own-AI-Agent: A-Step-by-Step-Tutorial.md

 Before we begin, make sure you have:
 - Python 3.8+
 - Basic understanding of Python classes and decorators
-- A Cohere API key (free from https://dashboard.cohere.com/)
+- A API key, you can use Cohere like me (free from https://dashboard.cohere.com/), or you can use Openai or other platforms as well
 - The following packages installed:

 ```bash